oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     ```

     The first thing you should notice is that the program has just over 100 lines of code.
-If you've inspected the vectorizing node programs for Cohere or OpenAI you will see that this program logic is very similar.
+If you've inspected the vectorizing node programs for Cohere you will see that this program logic is very similar.
 It calls the *oracledb* library to load the Node Oracle driver.
 This time however we are importing the SentenceTransformer package from Hugging Face.

     We also have a large number of embedding models to choose from.
 As we've aready noted, we opted to use the "all-MiniLM-L6-v2" embedding model due to it's popularity.